 Earning its name from looking like the morning glory flower (when it was first discovered), the Morning Glory Pool features incredible vivid colors similar to the Grand Prismatic Spring.
 The only difference is that Morning Glory Pool is much smaller in size.

 The Morning Glory Pool used to be blue in color but it’s now green.
-Human activity such as littering into the pool has blocked the source of hot water, causing the temperature to drop and color to change.
+Human activity such as littering in the pool has blocked the source of hot water, causing the temperature to drop and color to change.